 Nuts and Bolts: A student’s record in and outside the high school classroom demonstrates to an admissions officer the kind of contributions he or she will make at the college level.
 Colleges are looking for candidates who perform consistently well or show a record of improvement in rigorous or college-prep courses.
 This means the right coursework, good grades, and activities that have a positive impact should be a continuous focus throughout high school.

 Attention to Detail in the College Application: Admissions officers learn very quickly how to glean, within moments of opening an application folder, whether or not a student has a shot.
 That makes the applicant’s quick and direct articulation of her merits essential.
 Attention to detail counts — the benefits of a well-written essay or a stellar interview can easily be negated by careless application mistakes such as exceeding word counts, overlooking required questions, or not answering the question.
 Bottom line?
 Pay attention.
+For students applying to multiple schools, we have compiled some Common Application tips.

 Wise Embellishment: No doubt, technology has changed the application process — mostly for the better.
 Online applications submitted with the touch of a button or “common applications” filled out once and sent to multiple institutions have made it easier than ever to get organized and to apply to colleges efficiently.
 But technological bells and whistles can have a downside.
 Misuse of social media or improper video and web submissions of college applications can be disastrous.
 Poor choices in any of these areas could mean ending up in the deny pile.